 Tungsten Power PDF has a built-in NetDocuments connector and handles open and save workflows.
 If your firm already has licenses in place, there’s no urgent reason to switch.
 For firms starting fresh, we’d lean toward Foxit — better value, an independent company, and a similar feature set.

 One advantage Tungsten still offers: perpetual licensing.
-If your firm avoids SaaS subscriptions and prefers to buy software outright, Tungsten Power PDF is one of the few remaining options in this space that still offers that model (though they’ve also introduced subscription options).
+If your firm avoids SaaS subscriptions and prefers to buy software outright, Tungsten Power PDF is one of the few remaining options in this space that still offers that model (though subscription options are also available).

 4. pdfDocs by Litera (Formerly DocsCorp)

-pdfDocs was originally built by DocsCorp specifically for the legal market and had the best NetDocuments integration of any PDF product for many years.
-DocsCorp was acquired by Litera in 2021 and the product continues to be developed under the Litera umbrella.
+pdfDocs was originally built by DocsCorp specifically for the legal market and had the best NetDocuments integration among PDF products for many years.
+DocsCorp was acquired by Litera in 2021, and the product continues to be developed under the Litera umbrella.

 pdfDocs still has strong legal-specific features — particularly its eBinder functionality for assembling court bundles and deal bibles, and its Bates numbering workflow.
 If you’re a firm doing a lot of complex litigation document production, those features are hard to match.

 That said, we no longer recommend pdfDocs as our first choice.
-Litera has acquired a large number of legal technology products, and in our experience, products that undergo multiple acquisitions tend to receive inconsistent support and development over time.
+Litera has acquired a large number of legal technology products, and in our experience, products that go through multiple acquisitions tend to receive inconsistent support and development over time.
 If you’re already on pdfDocs and happy with it, there’s no reason to abandon it.
-But for firms choosing fresh, Foxit offers a comparable integration and a company focused on PDF software.
+But for firms choosing fresh, Foxit offers a comparable integration and a company whose entire focus is PDF software.

 5. One Step Save — If Your PDF Program Doesn’t Have a Native Integration